8.7.20

 STEP #2: Defining shapes into color blocks.

-I had thought to put the wrinkles on the backdrop sheet but in the final step, I decided the wrinkles were distracting and wanted to go warmer color to complement the shimmer of the blue-ish bull and tin can.
+I had thought to add wrinkles to the backdrop sheet, but in the final step, I decided the wrinkles were distracting and opted for a warmer color to complement the shimmer of the blue-ish bull and tin can.

 STEP #3: Defining the tin can with reflections and silver surfaces.